xieyuheng/inner/topics/mathematics/geometry/a-topological-picturebook.md

 - smooth a piecewise flat and cornered version of the surface.

-- contour edges v.s. face edges
+- contour edges vs. face edges

 ## 4 rounding a polyhedral saddle
 ## 5 dunce hat